Sharing assessment & grading strategies that help students learn

 Added by Scott Habeeb on April 6, 2017 at 3:39pm — No Comments

 Three students in your class took a test that assessed 2 of your class's content standards.
 Their scores are shown in the chart above.
-Assume that a score of 20 for a specific standard is a score that…Continue
+Assume that a score of 20 for a specific standard is a score that demonstrates a high level of mastery of that specific…Continue

 This Assessment Network is dedicated to the concepts of AFL: Assessment FOR Learning.
 In other words, the PURPOSE of assessment is for learning to occur.
 It's impossible to maximize your AFL efforts if you don't assess based on content standards.
 That's where SBL: Standards Based Learning comes into play.